esharif21/asp.Net-MVC-Projects/README.md

 Achievement
 ===========
-We got an A+ with this project as well as I was the best performer of the whole batch.
+Our team got A+ with this project as well as I was the best performer of the whole batch.
 Overall I got 91% marks.

 Contact Info
 ============
 Md.
-Shariful Islam, Mobile: 01778892251, Email: esharif21@gmail.com, at fb: https://facebook.com/esharif21
+Shariful Islam, Email: esharif21@gmail.com

 Thanks!